Probely/farcaster-onprem-agent/README.md

 This step is **not** required to run the Agent.

-Follow these instructions if you want to understand how the Agent and Installer are built.
+Follow these instructions if you want to understand how the Container and Installer are built.

 * Start by checking the code out from the repository: